Feline End-of-Life Services

-Quality of Life Consultations
+Quality of Life Assessments & Consultations

-If you're asking the question, it means you're paying attention.
-It means you see the changes -- the way your kitty has slowed down, the meals left untouched, the quiet that has settled where play used to be.
+If you’re asking the question, it means you’re paying attention.
+It means you see the changes — the way your kitty has slowed down, the meals left untouched, the quiet that has settled where play used to be.
 You are not being premature.
 You are being present, and that matters more than you know.

-The Soft Farewell
+The Gentle Farewell

 What happens during sedation?